How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 You haven’t heard from the literary agent in a while.
 Should you follow up?

-If the submission guidelines says a no response is a rejection, and it’s been longer than three months, it’s probably a rejection.
+If the submission guidelines say a no response is a rejection, and it’s been longer than three months, it’s probably a rejection.

-Some agents don’t mind a polite follow up, but don’t be hasty with this.
+Some agents don’t mind a polite follow-up, but don’t be hasty with this.
 Give the literary agent time to review their query letter inbox.
-And keep in mind, not every agent loves follow ups—if you follow them on social media, they may talk about this on their platforms.
+And keep in mind, not every agent loves follow-ups.
+If you follow them on social media, they may talk about this on their platforms.
 Follow their lead.

-Overall, I err on the side of leave it be—and not putting your book in one inbox.
+Overall, I err on the side of leaving it be and not putting your book in one inbox.
 You can absolutely have that number one agent, but don’t be afraid to query other agents after a significant time has passed (again, I recommend three months).

-Follow ups are different if you’ve sent the agent chapters or a full.

-Give them a few weeks to look these over, but there’s no harm in following up politely if they’ve asked for more.
+There’s nothing wrong with following up politely.
+But best not to put your book in one inbox.

 The Key Principles for How to Write a Query Letter